-The increases in the Company's borrowings under its repurchase agreements were primarily due to the investment of funds in RMBS received from the following sources: amounts borrowed under the MSR Financing Facility, MSR Revolver, and the MSR Term Facility (as defined below); and the sales of our common stock, Series A Preferred Stock and Series B Preferred Stock.
+The increases in the Company's borrowings under its repurchase agreements were primarily due to the investment of funds in RMBS received from the following sources: amounts borrowed under the MSR Financing Facility, MSR Revolver, and the MSR Term Facility (as defined below); financing facilities for the Company's portfolio of MSRs and the sales of our common stock, Series A Preferred Stock and Series B Preferred Stock.

 These short-term borrowings were used to finance certain of our investments in RMBS.
 The RMBS repurchase agreements are guaranteed by the Company.
-The weighted average difference between the market value of the assets and the face amount of available financing for the RMBS repurchase agreements, or the haircut, was 4.2% as of March 31, 2019 and December 31, 2018, respectively.
+The weighted average difference between the market value of the assets and the face amount of available financing for the RMBS repurchase agreements, or the haircut, was 4.3% and 4.2% as of September 30, 2019 and December 31, 2018, respectively.
 The following tables provide additional information regarding borrowings under our repurchase agreements (dollars in thousands):